[16 Key Differences] Futsal vs Soccer/Football Discussed

 The unlimited futsal subs encourage free-flowing games with sustained intensity.
 Players can go all out knowing they’ll be replaced.
 Limited soccer subs require managers to strategize when to make changes.
 Players conserve energy for the full 90 minutes.

 Extra subs are allowed in soccer-friendly games and youth matches in the futsal league.
 The normal limit prevents over-coaching during competitive games.
-So in tournament futsal emphasizes continuous action with unlimited changes while soccer values set roles with restricted subs.
+So futsal tournament emphasizes continuous action with unlimited changes while soccer values set roles with restricted subs.

 Rules Differences

 Soccer is played between two teams of 11 players each.
-To start the game, a coin toss determines which team kicks off first.
+A coin toss determines which team kicks off first to start the game.
 The player taking the kickoff cannot touch the ball again until another player touches it.

 When the ball goes out of bounds over the sideline, the play restarts with a throw-in.
 When it crosses the end line, play restarts with a goal kick (if last touched by the attacking team) or corner kick (if last touched by the defending team).